bcrowell/tint/README.md

 # To do

 If a filename ends in .tint, variables inside it should be named as if the .tint didn't exist.
+Use this to make it easier to keep adding test files into git.

 Allow absolute rather than relative addressing with `$$top.to.bottom`.
 This is currently sort of implemented syntactically, but not semantically, and hasn't been tested syntactically.